gbs4ever/gbs4ever.github.io/_posts/2019-12-20-linkedin_and_metadata.markdown

 permalink:  linkedin_and_metadata
 ---

-What if you want to post a link to an article on LinkedIn and  get a cool  preview picture show up, how does that work?
+Did you ever notice on Linkedin when you post a URL a cool preview picture shows up underneath?
+How does that work?

-LinkedIn [scrapes](https://www.linkedin.com/help/linkedin/answer/46687/making-your-website-shareable-on-linkedin?lang=en) all the metadata which is inside the Head tag of the HTML document, If you just have a plain HTML CSS JS site then you just add these lines of code
+LinkedIn [scrapes](https://www.linkedin.com/help/linkedin/answer/46687/making-your-website-shareable-on-linkedin?lang=en) all the metadata which is located inside the Head tag of the HTML document, If you just have a plain HTML CSS JS site then all you need to do is just add these lines of code

 ``` Html